MaeyekoGit/Decibel-Meter/README.md

    Click "Select Warning Sound" to choose a custom audio file (`.wav`, `.mp3`, `.ogg`).

 5. **Adjust Warning Volume:**
-   Set the warning sound volume (0�200%).
+   Set the warning sound volume (0 - 200%) (only visible when sound is enabled).

 6. **Select Overlay Image / Monitor:**
    Pick an overlay image and monitor (monitor selector only visible when overlay is enabled).